websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-task-node-reference.md

 * Resource actions
 * Specific users

 Additionally, you can write a script to define the assignment.
-For an example, see the `single-approver-definition-scripted-assignment.xml`.
+For an example, see the [single-approver-definition-scripted-assignment.xml](../user-guide/workflow-designer-overview/workflow-processes/single-approver-definition-scripted-assignment.xml).

 ```xml
 <assignments>